 Forms that have been identified as Participate Forms can be completed by Active Participants as well as CRCs and Investigators.
 When the Participant enters data into a Participate Form, that Form data is immediately available in OpenClinica for review.

 OpenClinica generates the following errors if you attempt to invite a Participant with an invalid email or phone number.

-- Invalid email address: If the Participant’s email address is invalid, the red text, Invalid email address appears under the Email field, and you cannot click the Update button.
+- Invalid email address: If the Participant’s email address is invalid, Invalid email address appears under the Email field, and you cannot click Update.